idibau/cs2bim/README.md

 - [ ] what if I don't want to group at all?

 ### Groups
-Every exported object can be assigned to a group (zero to multiple).
+Every exported object can be assigned to a [group](#conf-fc-gc) (zero to multiple).
 The assignment is defined by an attribute value (of the sql query).
-For each attribute value, that is used as a group assignment, there should be a group configuration.
+For each attribute value, that is used as a group assignment, there should be a [group configuration](#conf-g-k).
 For each group configuration the system is creating an ifc group according to the configured parameters (entity_type and any number of attributes).
 When there is no group configuration for an assigned value, the system will create a simple ifc group entity without any special attributes.

 When defining a group you can use "." to create nested group structures.
-(IfcGroupKey)\
-By default all IfcGroups are generated using the IfcGroup entity type.
-Defining other types of groups can be done by creating a new group config referencing the IfcGroupKey in the configuration file(32).
+(IfcGroupKey)

 ### Example
 config.yml